umasubra/ExcelJsDocumentation/resources/worksheet.md

 ### getCell(row: number, column: number)
-Get the Cell (as a Range object) object based on row and column address relative to a top of worksheet.
+Gets the range object containing the single cell specified by the zero-indexed row and column numbers.

 #### Syntax